Oct 28, 2019 · 5 min read

 Not only does sleeping in fresh, clean sheets feel amazing, but it may help prevent further aggravation of a breakout.
 The friction of your skin against anything loaded with perspiration, oil, or product residue has the potential to cause or even worsen a breakout.
-It’s a good idea to change your sheets at least once a week, and even more often if your husband is prone to excessive night sweats.
+It’s generally a good idea to change your sheets about once a week, and even more often if your partner is prone to excessive night sweats.

 Start your free trial (plus shipping and handling)

 A hydrocolloid bandage, or pimple patch, works by absorbing the white gunk inside the pimple, which really helps with reducing the appearance of big zits.
 It attracts pus and oil from the inflamed spot and promotes faster healing by maintaining moisture.
 Spot patches can be worn overnight, or up to 24 hours.
 One last thing before you use an acne patch: avoid applying any topical acne treatments underneath the bandages.
 Not only does it make it harder for them to stick, but it can cause irritation.

 I’m currently using Curology’s emergency spot patch — they’re thinner than your average patch, so I can layer a little foundation on top.
 There are no added active ingredients to the emergency spot patch, so it’s gentle on sensitive skin.

 Curology Emergency Spot Patch — $4.95 / 20 patches